joshuakleveter/pluralsight/javascript_path/09_advanced_javascript/NOTES.md

 `Object.create()` will throw away your `.constructor()` property and result in some odd behavior.
 To correctly reset the .constructor` property we would have to use the `Object.define()` method.
 But _there is a better way_.

+### Inheritance and OLOO

+Classical inheritance creates a copy of a class as on object.

+For about 20 years we've been trying to make prototype chains work like classical inheritance.

+JS does not have "prototypal inheritance".
+It has _behavior delegation_.
+This method is almost the exact opposite of inheritance.

+To contrast the Object-Oriented (OO) methodology we'll use the "OLOO" (Objects Linked to Other Objects) pattern.

+Biggest pushback to this is that people don't want to change the way that they think.

+Classes create a snapshot copy of the parent at a fixed point in time.
+Delegation is a live linkage.